 - sour cream or whipped cream

-- strawberry syrup or your favorite jam, sour cherry sauce would be great also
+- strawberry syrup or your favorite jam, the sour cherry sauce would be great also

 - melted butter